 — Aristotle, Book III Chapter 1

 We all continue to learn and people learn differently.
 Opal Affinity offers seminars and workshops on selected topics.
-Communication, comprehension and life balance are some of our key interests.
+Communication and readability are some of our key interests.

 Contact us if you are interested in arranging a specialised seminar for your organisation.